dell/csm-docs/content/docs/csidriver/upgradation/drivers/powerflex.md

 Description: Upgrade PowerFlex CSI driver
 ---

-You can upgrade the CSI Driver for Dell EMC PowerFlex using Helm or Dell CSI Operator.
+You can upgrade the CSI Driver for Dell PowerFlex using Helm or Dell CSI Operator.

 ## Update Driver from v2.1 to v2.2 using Helm
 **Steps**